 The lesions are common in children and pregnant women.
 (A skin lesion is an area of the skin that is different than the surrounding skin.)

 - A small red lump on the skin that bleeds easily

 - Often found at the site of a recent injury

 - Usually seen on hands, arms, and face, but they may develop in the mouth (most often in pregnant women)

 Your health care provider will do a physical exam to diagnose this condition.

 You may also need a skin biopsy to confirm the diagnosis.

 Most pyogenic granulomas can be removed.
 A scar may remain after treatment.
-There is a high chance that the problem will come back if the whole granuloma is not destroyed during treatment.
+There is a high chance that the problem will come back if the whole lesion is not destroyed during treatment.